-In general in carbon black reinforced compounds absorption rate falls with increasing filler concentration.
-Water absorption has been plotted as volume fraction of GPF black in Fig.3.12.
+In general in carbon black reinforced compounds absorption rate f{aller} with increasing filler concentration.
+Water absorption has been plotted at volume fraction of GPF black in Fig.3.12.
 The data is found to have a declining trend.

-Water absorption of compound containing 30 pphr SRF compound has been studied for kinetic parameters.
+Water absorption of compound containing 30 pphr SRF compound here been studied for kinetic parameters.
 Results are plotted in Fig 3.13 and 3.14